prpole/columbia_orals/polefrone_preoral_b2.md

 ### Immigrants and High-Density Frontier Communities

-Roth: reclaiming European community in high-density situations.

-Moment of maximum density: the entire community becomes focused in a single body, a moment resulting in death.
-Replaces localism and European communalism as the source of meaning.
-Mechanization/modernization of community

-It is impossible to reasonably sustain Turner's differentiation between the European and the American frontier for long, however, when we recognize that for many twentieth-century immigrants to America, the conditions necessary for the European, high-density "frontier" they left behind was mirrored in the high-density urban environments into which they arrived.
-In Henry Roth's depiction of this situation in *Call It Sleep*, the frontier is not threatened and vanishing by a global system of density, as it is in Norris's novels, nor is it arrested in a utopian state of purity as it is in Gilman's.
+It is impossible to reasonably sustain Turner's differentiation between the European and the American frontier for long when we recognize that for many twentieth-century immigrants to America, the conditions that define the European, high-density "frontier" were mirrored in the high-density urban environments into which they arrived.
+In Henry Roth's depiction of this urban life in *Call It Sleep*, the frontier is not threatened and vanishing by a global system of density, as it is in Norris's novels, nor is it arrested in a utopian state of purity as (we shall see) it is in Gilman's.
 For Roth's European-American, the frontier is simultaneously always already lost as an object of desire and paradoxically relocated onto Europe itself.
-But this ultimate unattainability of the frontier results in reproduction of the European communalism that frontier communities mimic, in the highest-density conditions imagineable.
-In these conditions of high density, globalization is in a dialectical relationship with localism: even as it dismantles the communities on which the very concept of "local" rely, it reproduces them in compressed miniature; these communities in turn both further the progress of globalization by contributing to its division of labor and make that globality more visible by sheer concentration of difference.
+But this ultimate unattainability of the frontier results in reproduction of the European communities, even those of rural villages, but in the highest-density conditions imaginable.
+What they find is a sharply curtailed freedom to create any new social form that might account for the interaction between culture and the material conditions.
+Their choices, rather, are to accept one of two dominant cultural paradigms of their very full new world: the European traditions they come from or assimilationist American culture.
+In either case, the European-American frontier is of a kind with the high-density European frontier that Turner ignores[^turner-europeans] in the American urban landscape, with all the attendant political constraints.

+In the first case, identification with European traditions, a peculiar operation occurs in the concept of the "frontier": when America proves to have lost the frontier in pursuit of which the immigrants arrived, the referent for a low-density lifestyle paradoxically reverts to the European landscape itself.
+One day, David's mother brings home "a picture of a small patch of ground full of tall green stalks, at the foot of which, tiny blue flowers grew" (169).
+In the context of their Lower East Side apartment, such open space is unimaginable, especially for David, who does not recognize the "tall green stalks" as corn.
+His mother has to tell him, "It grows out of the earth, you know, the sweet corn in the summer---it isn't made by pushcart peddlers" (169).
+The cultural loss of both agricultural knowledge and the social formations that come with it mirrors the loss of the frontier in Norris's narratives.
+The place that enables a more harmonious interplay between self and environment is always disappearing just before one gets there---and the form of its disappearance is density.

+The American form of the frontier, then, disappears for European-American immigrants in its displacement onto an unattainable homeland.
+In its place is the European frontier, the "line running through dense populations" that Turner defines in his frontier thesis.
+In *Call It Sleep*, this "line" is established not by national boundaries, but by contiguous spheres of cultural influence in the areas of highest urban density.
+The limits of cultural expansion in this dense environment are established as the cultural loss that occurs when the boundaries of a cultural enclave are breeched by its members.

+Cultural loss takes two forms: assimilation and the threat of destruction.
+When David climbs to the roof of his building---a vista from which the entire city and all of its many cultural enclaves are available to him---he encounters Leo, a Polish-American Christian whom David finds immediately seductive (296-9).
+The artifacts of Leo's cultural difference so enthrall David that he eventually sells sexual access to his step-cousin for the price of a rosary, the ultimate act of cultural abnegation.
+Density in this case results in an encounter between cultures, nearly precluding David's access to his family's traditional culture.
+Because this traditional culture is David's nearest proxy to the space and culture represented in his mother's picture, assimilation threatens to overwrite low-density culture (the Old World, which has become for David the frontier image) with high-density culture (assimilation and cultural melange).

+As with the lost rural communities of Norris's novels, the stirrings of a global economy can be credited with the loss of the cultural forms enabled by the frontier and areas of low density.
+Just outside the novel's consciousness are the economic forces motivating the increase in density, as the metropolitan division of labor requires more and more workers for its sustenance.
+Immigration forms a globalized version of the reserve army of labor, a term coined by Engels and picked up by Marx in the first volume of *Capital* to describe the surplus population maintained by the forces of capitalism to keep labor costs low (and therefore maintain the production of surplus value) (Marx 352).
+The cultural expression of the reserve army of labor is cultural compression in urban conditions of density.
+What we see in Roth's narrative is that cultural agency---the agency to fully assimilate without consequence, to maintain a cultural identity in new material conditions, or to create an entirely new form that shares aspects of both---is suppressed by the inexorable forces of density.[^globalization-dialectic]

 ### Limited Density, Frozen Frontier